jiehuaou/demo-1to-many/problem-with-JPA.md

 make Hibernate to fetch all elements of Group.users from the database!

-## unidirectional associations
+## Unidirectional associations

-unidirectional associations are very efficient when it comes to removing child, Hibernate will delete all children then re-insert the others one by one.
+unidirectional associations with join-table are **not efficient** when it comes to removing child, Hibernate will delete all children then re-insert the others one by one.